-The research, discovery, and learning activities of our faculty contribute greatly to the overall mission and strategic plan of Samford University.
+The research, discovery and learning activities of our faculty contribute greatly to the overall mission and strategic plan of Samford University.
 Many of these activities are funded by external sponsors.

 Part of the mission of the Academic Grants and Sponsored Programs Office is to assist faculty in attaining funding for their research.
 Identifying research opportunities, creating a team, developing and submitting proposals are all essential steps to receiving funding.
 This website is designed to help faculty researchers identify the people and resources available to facilitate the process.

-Internal (Required)This form is an internal (required) communication which provides an opportunity for Principle Investigators to share their proposal ideas with the Grants Office, and other key University administrators.
+This form is an internal (required) communication that provides an opportunity for principle investigators (PI) to share their proposal ideas with the grants office, and other key university administrators.
 Additionally, it allows early identification and resolution of compliance issues that could potentially prevent timely application submission, and therefore jeopardize the viability of a proposal.
-The form should be completed and turned into the Grants Office as soon as a funding opportunity is identified and a proposal concept is ready for development.
-Please note: Proposals involving federal & governmental grants must be approved by the Office of the President prior to submission.
-Please allow at least 3 weeks for the signatory process to be completed, and plan your grant submission accordingly.
+The form should be completed and turned into the grants office as soon as a funding opportunity is identified and a proposal concept is ready for development.
+Please note: Proposals involving federal and governmental grants must be approved by the Office of the President prior to submission.
+Please allow at least three weeks for the signatory process to be completed, and plan your grant submission accordingly.

-InternalThis form is used to request payment for supplemental grant-related work.
+This form is used to request payment for supplemental grant-related work.
 It must be used by monthly faculty/staff who are listed as personnel (PI, Co-PI, Key Personnel) on an awarded grant proposal.
 (Appropriate for work associated with governmental and private foundation grants.)

-InternalThis form is used to request payment for supplemental grant-related work.
+This form is used to request payment for supplemental grant-related work.
 It must be used by hourly staff who are listed as personnel on an awarded grant proposal.
 (Appropriate for work associated with governmental and private foundation grants.)

 Preparing a proposal is a multi-step process that involves people working in various offices and departments on campus.
 The most basic rule to keep in mind is to contact the Academic Grants and Sponsored Projects Office (AGSPO) as early in the process as possible, and as often as necessary during the various stages of preparation and review.
 Doing so accomplishes several things: